libdx/DXTableViewModel/README.md

 	// …

-	// call updateRowBoundData to refresh cached data in rows from bound objects:
+	// call reloadRowBoundData to refresh cached data in rows from bound objects:
-	[tableViewModel updateRowBoundData];
+	[tableViewModel reloadRowBoundData];
 ```

 Apply parameters to all rows in section: